ArthurDelannoyazerty/OpenCV-GUI/README.md

 This file is made to be modified by the user if needed.
 There is a particular structure that needs to be followed.

 This file contains a series of nested python dictionnary that provide information about how the image is transformed, with which parameters and at what condition.
 Because of the nature of Python dictionnaries, each name must be differents from another in the same level of dictionnaries

+The `'command'` field contains the function.
+This must be in 1 line of code.
+You have access to all python/numpy/opencv functions.
+The input is the previous image stored in the variable named `image`.
+The field must return an image in the type of a numpy array.

 Here is the structure :